ionutsava674/ContrastEnhancer/index.md

 * drag left or right, to adjust the threshhold point

 The contrast threshold can be between 0 and 100% of the image luminosity.
 It will be set to the cursor position relative to the screen edges

+* drag up or down, to adjust the amplitude.
+The further you drag, the higher the contrast

+tip\: start dragging from the center of the screen

 --